steven-tbd/Servomotors_Arduino_TouchDesigner/README.md

 <br>
 <h3>TOUCHDESIGNER</h3>
 <p>Use a CHOP Execute DAT to send information through the SerialDAT to the Arduino.
-Make sure that the values you send to the Arduino fall between the minimum and maximum pulse width of your servo motors.</p>
+Make sure that the values you send to the Arduino fall between the minimum and maximum pulse width of your servomotors.</p>

 -----
 https://stevenmbenton.com/control-multiple-servos-with-touchdesigner/